IsToomersCornerBeingRolledRightNow/principalComponentAnalysisViaSingularValueDecomposition/README.md

 #### genstats.sh

-BASH script wraper for `genstats.hs`
+BASH script wrapper for `genstats.hs`

 We're passed the path of the directory containing chopped images and hyperplanes.
 This script runs genstats on each of the 144 subdirs,